VasilKalchev/LiquidMenu/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## How have you tested it?
 > Please describe the manual tests that you did to verify your changes.
 Please also list any relevant details for your test configuration.

-* Arduino IDE: 1.8.13

 - [ ] Test A - example `<example_name>`
-I ran the example to verify that string literals are correctly displayed.
+Ran the example to verify that string literals are correctly displayed.

 - [ ] Test B - example `<example_name>`